-- 1/4 cup half and half or milk or cream
+- 1/4 cup half and half

-- 1/4 cup shredded Mexican Cheese
+- 1/2 cup shredded Mexican Cheese

 - 1/4 cup cilantro

-- 1 avocado
+- avocado slices

-- hot sauce optional
+- hot sauce – optional

-De-seed the tomatoes and dice.
-Chop up the red pepper, onion, garlic and jalapeno.
+- Chop up the red pepper, onion, garlic and jalapeno.
 Set the vegetables aside in a medium bowl.

-Whisk together the eggs and half and half.
+- Whisk together the eggs and half and half.
 Set aside.

-Heat up some olive oil in a cast iron skillet on medium high heat.
+- Heat up some olive oil in a cast iron skillet on medium high heat.
 Chop the tortillas into bite sized pieces.
 Add to pan and fry until crispy.
 Remove to a paper towel.

-Add corn tortilla bites back to pan and stir.
+- Add corn tortilla bites back to pan and stir.
 Add chopped cilantro and shredded Mexican cheese.